 My kids, like many of this latest generation, have never experienced lengthy power outages, financial collapse, war, or being stranded at home for days on end because of the weather.
-They’d roll their eyes and say “Mom’s getting ready for Armageddon again” every time I’d toss a pound of beans in the grocery cart.
+They’d roll their eyes and say “Mom’s getting ready for Armageddon again” every time I’d toss a pound of beans in the grocery cart or check something else off my survival food list.
 “Don’t eat the Chunky soup.
 Mom’s saving it for the end of the world.”

 Well, our TEOTWAKI situation came when I lost my job.
 As the only wage earner, we had no income whatsoever until I found work.
 Taking inventory that first day, we discovered that we had enough supplies on hand to get us through several months, so our savings could be reserved for paying the bills.
 That doesn’t mean it was easy.
 We still had to ration everything, and we weren’t as prepared as I’d thought.

 - Buy more dish soap.
 Yes, I could’ve grated the bars of Ivory that I have in storage or mixed up a batch of Borax and washing soda, but I like using dish soap on my dishes.
 When you’re home all day, you use a lot more dishes, so the dish soap is going to go fast.

 - There is no such thing as too much toilet paper.
 Again, when you’re home an additional 45-60 hours a week, you’re going to use more than you’d expected.
 Double the amount you thought you’d need, and then buy as much more as you can.